Skip to main content

 • Dependents Benefit: In case of the member's death due to occupational hazards, dependent family members receive up to 90% of the deceased's wage every month.

-• Funeral & Confinement Benefit: The dependents receive Rs.
-15,000 upon the member's death.
-Additionally, confinement benefit is provided to female members or spouses of female members where ESI facilities are unavailable.
+• Funeral & Confinement Benefit: The dependents receive ₹15,000 upon the member's death.
+Additionally, a confinement benefit is provided to female members or their spouses when ESI facilities are unavailable.

 Procedure for ESI Registration

 Any establishment employing at least 10 employees or workers should register itself under ESIC.
 The number of employees/workers is 20 for Maharashtra and Chandigarh.
-Employees with a salary of up to Rs 21,000 or Rs 25,000 in the case of employees with disabilities are eligible for the ESI membership.
+Employees with a salary of up to ₹21,000, or ₹25,000 for employees with disabilities, are eligible for ESI membership.

 The following documents are necessary for securing ESI membership:

-• Registration certificate under the Shops and Establishment Act or Factories Act.
+• Registration certificate under the Shops and Establishments Act or Factories Act

 ESI Registration Process